wwwzrb/MLoRa/MLoRa.md

 Impl:

 1. Preamble detection.

    a.
-Energy mapping?
+Energy mapping? :x:

       Can it work under nearly equivalent energy peaks?

       25+984/496/912/776

    b.
 Brute search mapping?

       How to resolve the payload of the first packet mistaken as the second preamble?

+      By detecting consecutive preambles the number of which is larger than 4, e.g, 5,6,7. :heavy_check_mark:

    c.
 Energy Threshold?
 How to set peak threshold automatically?

 Methods Comparsion under different Sampling Rate-Bandwidth (SR-BW) pairs or Oversampling Rates (OR):